tituschewxj/tp/docs/UserGuide.md

 Course code should follow the format "XX1234Y", Y is optional.

+Course code is meant for CS coded courses, hence only 2 prefix letters are allowed.

 When an invalid course code is entered, the following error message appears: